FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/PassPort_AM_CSD.md

 | Roles | Customize the sets of privileges assigned to each role. |

-For more information on customizing the CSD file, refer to the Axway{{< TransferCFT/companyname  >}} PassPort AM documentation available at [support.axway.com]().
+For more information on customizing the CSD file, refer to the {{< TransferCFT/axwayvariablesCompanyName  >}} PassPort AM documentation available at [support.axway.com]().

 ****Related topics****